Augustus1110/Nifty-Note-Taker/README.md

 9. [License](#license)

 ### Description
 This is a simple Note Taker application that allows users to create and view notes.
-It is built using Express.js on the back end and provides a user-friendly interface for taking and managing notes.
+It is built using Node.js and Express.js on the back end and provides a user-friendly interface for taking and managing notes.
+The app can be viewed online at https://nifty-note-taker-b2ad7b13fcac.herokuapp.com.

 ### Installation
 To install this project, follow these steps: